RoseWorth/Information/README.md

 # Roseworth・Information
 ❓ Whats RoseWorth?
-Well RoseWorth is a development team who makes multiple types of projects,mostly chatbox or game related programs/bots.
+Well RoseWorth is a development team which makes multiple types of projects, mostly chatbox or game related programs/bots.

 🤔 Why is it so cool?
 We're the coolest kids on the platform.